The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Homogenization error estimate based on augmented corrector

 In this section, we introduce our general approach to estimating the homogenization error, which also deals with the linearization error.
 A key object is the flux corrector $\sigma_L$, which complements the ``field'' corrector $\phi_L$, see \cite[Lemma 1]{GNO20} for its introduction into the realm of (qualitative) stochastic homogenization.
 In our case of two space dimensions, there is no gauge freedom for a vector potential, and both correctors can be conveniently characterized by

+(Though the existence and uniqueness of $\nabla \sigma_{L}$ will not be needed in the proofs that follow, the result is recalled in Appendix \ref{sec:appendix_prelim} below.)
 Note that by the second item in (\ref{ao95}), applying the divergence to (\ref{ao18}) yields (\ref{ao01}), and taking the expectation of (\ref{ao18}) yields (\ref{ao08}) in its original form of $\lambda_L\xi$ $=\mathbb{E}a_L(\xi+\nabla\phi_L)$.
 The merit of (\ref{ao18}) (with the generic $\xi$ replaced by the Cartesian $e_i$), is that it shows that the two-scale expansion connects $a_L$ to $\lambda_L$ on the level of the flux: For any function $\zeta$ we have by Leibniz' rule

 see for instance \cite[(11)]{JO22} for the straightforward calculation leading from (\ref{ao18}) to (\ref{ao23}).